BlockchainCommons/Gordian/README.md

 The full node created by *GordianSystem* can also be interlinked with other projects from Blockchain Commons.

-1. [Learning Bitcoin from the Command Line](https://github.com/ChristopherA/Learning-Bitcoin-from-the-Command-Line) is a tutorial for programming the `bitcoin-cli`, which can be run using a full node such as the one created by *GordianSystem.
+1. [Learning Bitcoin from the Command Line](https://github.com/ChristopherA/Learning-Bitcoin-from-the-Command-Line) is a tutorial for programming the `bitcoin-cli`, which can be run using a full node such as the one created by *GordianSystem*.

 ## Financial Support